 Images courtesy of Bell’s Brewery

 The Two Hearted River is one of Michigan’s magnificent natural landmarks.
-So it’s fitting that a beer of the same name has become one of the most beautiful, revered beers in the country.
-Recognized as the best beer in America for four years running by Zymurgy Magazine, Bell’s Two Hearted Ale has made a huge splash in craft beer.
+So it’s fitting that a beer of the same name has become one of the country’s most beautiful, revered beers.
+Recognized as the best beer in America for four years running by Zymurgy Magazine, Bell’s Two Hearted Ale has made a massive splash in craft beer.

 Thanks to the magic Bell’s performed with a single hop—Centennial.